links

 Lisp

-Every Lisp language has its strengths and weaknesses, and the tradeoffs need to be carefully considered.
+Every Lisp has its own strengths and weaknesses, pick whatever sounds good to you.

 Modern Lisps